onomuta/timetable-maker/README.md

 https://onomuta.github.io/timetable-maker/

-This is a tool to easily create a timetable
+This is a tool to easily create a timetable image